What factors determine the llifespan of a crown?

 Dental crowns are placed to protect the tooth structure, to maintain the arch integrity and harmonious occlusion.

-A crown is placed on a tooth that requires support in cases of bulkier restorations, cariously destructed tooth crowns, root canal treated teeth etc.
+A crown is placed on a tooth that requires support in cases of a large restoration, cariously destroyed tooth, root canal treated tooth etc.